 What we do

-RE Sources employs a uniquely broad, multifaceted approach to protecting the people, animals, and wild places around the Salish Sea region.
+RE Sources protects the people, creatures, and wild places of the Salish Sea region.

-- Recover endangered populations of fish, whales, and wildlife, and maintain shellfish beds clean enough for regular harvest,
+- Recover endangered populations of fish, whales, and wildlife, and maintain healthy and harvestable shellfish beds.

-- Restore and protect our rivers, lakes, beaches, and the Salish Sea so there is enough clean water for all who need it,
+- Restore and protect the Salish Sea and the rivers, lakes, and streams that feed into it so there is plenty of clean water for all who need it.

-- Accelerate a transition to renewable energy, moderate consumerism and wastefulness, and build up resilient communities who can work together and care for one another despite differences,
+- Help foster the transition to renewable energy, moderate consumerism and wastefulness, and build up resilient communities who can work together and care for one another despite differences.

 - Reduce carbon emissions, encourage carbon drawdown efforts, and work toward a climate that sustains abundant life.